acris-software/grok-nvim/README.md

 ## Usage

 Chat: **`:Grok`** "Explain my Hyprland config" or <leader>gg to open a floating chat window.
-Code Analysis: In visual mode, select code and press <leader>gg to get explanations orಯ
+Code Analysis: In visual mode, select code and press <leader>gg to get explanations.
 Customize: Adjust model, temperature, or max_tokens in the setup function.

 Requirements